nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210517 Day58
+Learned more about systemd and ended up writing a service that links to my script.
+This script autoconnects to my (handmade) VPN server everytime I boot my laptop.
+Might tweak further.

 ### 20210513 Day57
 Continued the string related coding challenges
 TIL When solving for space complexity, see if you can predict and define dataset sizes (regardless of input)